vprnet/old-app-template/README.md

 2. Edit `_example.scss`.
 Valid css is valid scss, so use as much or little Sass as you like.

 3. Compile.
-I use CodeKit (mentioned below).
-CodeKit compiles Sass into CSS, concatenates all stylesheets, and minifies them for production.
+[CodeKit](http://incident57.com/codekit/) compiles Sass into CSS, concatenates all stylesheets, and minifies them for production.
 Cool.

 ## To-Do